hatching/vmcloak/docs/config.rst

 ``--vm-dir`` specifies the path to the directory where a directory will be created for the Virtual Machine.
 The directory will contain files such as the machine information and snapshot files.
-You can load that in tempfs to gain additional speed.
+You can load that in tmpfs to gain additional speed.

 .. _conf-data-dir: